3D printing for SMEs: prototypes & small series

 In the next step, we check the data.
 Typical points we repeatedly see:

-Honestly: we also made these mistakes ourselves at the beginning.
-Only after several projects do you learn where it’s better to add 0.2 mm or incorporate a chamfer.
-We now alleviate this learning curve for our customers by actively providing feedback on the design.
+To be honest: we experienced this ourselves at the beginning.
+Only after several projects do you learn where it is better to add 0.2 mm or incorporate a chamfer.
+We now spare our customers this learning curve by actively providing feedback on the design.

-Together, we decide which process and which material makes the most sense.
-A typical mix from our daily operations:
+Together, we determine which process and which material makes the most sense.
+A typical mix from our everyday work:

 4. Sample parts & iterations

-Once the key parameters are clear, we usually print 1–5 sample parts first.
-Online service providers like i.materialise or Protolabs indicate production times of a few working days for many plastics ( (i.materialise.com; Protolabs Network). ).
+Once the key data is clear, we usually print 1–5 sample parts first.
+Online service providers like i.materialise or Protolabs indicate production times of a few working days for many plastics (i.materialise.com; Protolabs Network).
 In our practice, this often means:

-The actual times naturally depend on material, size, and workload – but instead of "we're waiting for the tooling", you ideally have a part that works in everyday use after two or three weeks.
+The actual times naturally depend on material, size, and workload – but instead of "we're waiting for the tooling," you ideally have a part that works in practice after two or three weeks.

 5. Small series & repeat orders

 If the sample is convincing, we scale up to the desired quantity.
-Industrial examples show that 3D printing can be economically used for small series of tens to several hundred parts ( (BCN3D Technologies; ABCorp).
+Industrial examples show that 3D printing can be economically used for small series of dozens to several hundred parts (BCN3D Technologies; ABCorp).

-In practice, we agree on fixed batch sizes with many SMEs (e.g., 50, 100, or 250 units) and define how quickly reorders can be placed.
-The CAD data remain digital – if it becomes apparent in the field that a detail is not yet optimal, it is adjusted, and the next batch will already come with an update.
+In practice, we agree on fixed batch sizes with many SMEs (e.g., 50, 100, or 250 pieces) and define how quickly reorders can be placed.
+The CAD data remains digital – if it turns out in the field that a detail is not yet optimal, it is adjusted, and the next batch already comes with an update.

 The path from idea to finished product: visualization of the 3D printing process for SMEs.

-From a problem in production through CAD design to the finished part in a small series – 3D printing significantly shortens this path.
+From a production problem through CAD design to the finished part in a small series – 3D printing significantly shortens this path.

-So that it's not just theoretical, here are two anonymized examples from our daily work with Swiss SMEs.
+So that it doesn't remain purely theoretical, here are two anonymized examples from our everyday work with Swiss SMEs.

-Case study 1: Assembly jig for a mechanical engineering company (Central Switzerland)
+Case study 1: Assembly fixture for a mechanical engineer (Central Switzerland)

-A medium-sized mechanical engineering company came to us with a problem: in assembly, sensitive aluminum profiles were always positioned "by feel".
+A medium-sized mechanical engineering company came to us with a problem: in assembly, sensitive aluminum profiles were positioned "by feel."
 This led to misalignment, rework, and discussions between shift teams.

-According to various manufacturers, such 3D-printed jigs and auxiliary tools can reduce lead times by 40–90% and costs by 70–90% – depending on complexity and the basis for comparison ( (UltiMaker; Zmorph S.A.; BCN3D Technologies).
+According to various manufacturers, such 3D-printed fixtures and aids can reduce throughput times by 40–90% and costs by 70–90% – depending on complexity and basis of comparison (UltiMaker; Zmorph S.A.; BCN3D Technologies).

 Case study 2: Small series for a sensor housing (Greater Zurich Area)